-The Wood Brothers join Colter Wall this summer for a West Coast co-headline tour, including a performance on Thursday, August 22 at City National Civic in San Jose, CA. The trio—featuring brothers Oliver and Chris Wood and Jano Rix—are supporting their sixth studio recording, the Grammy Award-nominated album, 'One Drop of Truth,' released via Honey Jar Records/Thirty Tigers.
+The Wood Brothers join Colter Wall this summer for a West Coast co-headline tour, including a performance on Thursday, August 22 at San Jose Civic in San Jose, CA. The trio—featuring brothers Oliver and Chris Wood and Jano Rix—are supporting their sixth studio recording, the Grammy Award-nominated album, 'One Drop of Truth,' released via Honey Jar Records/Thirty Tigers.

 Whereas previous outings by The Wood Brothers have often followed a conceptual and sonic through-line, 'One Drop of Truth' dives headfirst into a deep wellspring of sounds, styles and recording approaches, treating each song as if it were its own short film.
 The plaintive, country-folk of "River Takes the Town" gives way to the The Band-esque Americana soul of "Happiness Jones."
 The stream of consciousness ballad "Strange As It Seems" floats on a cloud of ethereal beauty, standing in stark contrast to "Sky High"—a Saturday night barnburner built upon stinging slide guitar funk.
 "Seasick Emotions" is rife with emotional turmoil, yet "Sparkling Wine" is jaunty and carefree.
 The end result is undeniably The Wood Brothers' most dynamic recording to date.